The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 According to the Bureau of Labor Statistics, some compsci roles, like information security analysts, will grow at a whopping 33 percent between 2020 and 2030.

-There are many different kinds of jobs that computer science degrees can lead into.
+There are many different kinds of jobs that computer science degrees can potentially lead into.
 These include the full range of traditional information technology jobs like system administration and database architecture.

 But as your degree level advances, you’ll also find some more hardcore computer science jobs on the table: programming, in-depth systems analysis, and information research.
 There are also more advanced positions in other fields that open up.
 For example, information security analysis at the most fundamental levels of architecture and design is something that takes a good computer scientist to master.